- SCU Home Page

 - News & Info

 Cleaning ProductsThe current contract for commercial custodial services dated May 7, 2009, Specifications Chemicals and Supplies, Page S-C-1of 4, Paragraph 1.
 General Requirements, sub-paragraph 1.3 states, "The Contractor will use brands and types of chemicals that are certified as meeting the GreenSeal Environmental Standards for Cleaning Services by the GreenSeal Organization whenever there are chemical brands and types that perform acceptably to The University."

-Guidelines for electronics purchasing offer a good example of the feasibility of adopting such standards and the opportunities for campus-wide learning.
-SCU is among the first universities in the country to make detailed requests for information about computer vendors' environmental performance, and to weigh this information when choosing a vendor for our PC Replacement Project.
-About 95 percent of computer models are "Electronic Product Environmental Assessment Tool" (EPEAT) Gold.
-SCU donates almost all of the used computers from the PC Replacement Project to non-profit organizations, promoting re-use, and plan to help the recipients recycle these computers responsibly when they are no longer functional.
-We also plan to increase responsible re-use and recycling of other electronics on campus.
+SCU is one of the first universities in the country to make detailed requests for information about computer vendors' environmental performance, and to weigh this information when choosing a vendor for our PC Replacement Project.
+SCU donates almost all of the used computers from the PC Replacement Project to non-profit organizations and plans to help the recipients recycle these computers responsibly when they are no longer functional.
+SCU also plans to increase responsible re-use and recycling of other electronics on campus.
+About 95% of computer models are "Electronic Product Environmental Assessment Tool" (EPEAT) Gold.

 PaperIt is the Purchasing Department's practice to only buy recycled office paper.
 Available in white and multiple colors, office paper contains 30 percent recycled content.

 Take Action: Vote with your Dollar

 The first step to a more sustainable world is buying less “stuff” that we do not need.
 Working to reduce your overall consumption is the easiest and most effective way to make an impact.